emilyriederer/website/content/post/convo-dbt/index.md

 `dbt` makes it easy to create typo-free variable names that adhere to our controlled vocabulary by using the Jinja templating language.[^4] Jinja brings traditional control-flow elements like conditional statements and loops to make SQL more programmatic.
 When `dbt` is executed with `dbt run`, it first renders this Jinja to standard SQL before sending the query to the database.

 Templates, and specifically loops, help write more concise and proof-readable SQL code when deriving a large number of variables with similar logic.
-For example, below we collapse the raw prediction data (which is represented as one record for `each county` x `each day being prediction` x `each day a prediction was made`) to one record for each county and each day being predicted with different columns containing the numeric value of each prediction of cases, hospitalizations, and deaths at `lags` (defined in the `dbt_project.yml` file) of 7, 14, 21, and 28 days prior to the date being predicted.
+For example, below we collapse the raw prediction data (which is represented as one record for `each county` x `each day being prediction` x `each day a prediction was made`) to one record for each county and each day being predicted with different columns containing the numeric value of each prediction of cases, hospitalizations, and deaths at `lags` (defined in the `dbt_project.yml` configuration file) of 7, 14, 21, and 28 days prior to the date being predicted.

 Ordinarily, deriving these 12 variables (3 measures x 4 lags) would pose significant room for typos in either the code or the variable names, but in this script, the Jinja template of `n_case_pred_{{l}}` ensures consistency.